 Including footage shot secretly inside Makala Prison, this is a disturbing and moving portrait of what it means when your rights are stripped away and you lose everything, including your country.

 Believe it or not, this film was born in a maternity ward in Brussels.
-I was waiting with my partner Marlène Rabaud, the co-maker of the film, for the imminent birth of our first child when I received the most extraordinary text message from DR Congo.
+I was waiting with my film partner Marlène Rabaud, the co-maker of the film, for the imminent birth of our first child when I received the most extraordinary text message from DR Congo.
 It read: "Today is exit day.
 I am out."
 The sender was Antoine Vumilia.
 After more than eight years in detention, he had escaped from prison.

 I had known Antoine for about four years at this point.
 Once he had escaped, it was clear that we should make the film that told his story.